colelawrence/decipad/apps/docs/docs/built-in-formulas/formulas-for-numbers.md

 ## max

-This function gives you the maximum value of a list or table column:
+This formula gives you the maximum value of a list or table column:

 ```deci live
 max([1, 3, 2])